 March is Women’s History Month, and we’re celebrating the women changing the face of our region’s construction workforce and transportation system.

-March 1-7 is Women in Construction Week.
-This year’s theme is “Paving New Roads to Construction.”
+March 7-13 is Women in Construction Week.
+This year’s theme is “Connect, Collaborate, Construct" and last year's was "Paving New Roads to Construction."

 If you’re interested in a career in the trades, scroll to the bottom of this article for resources!